-From this charge we discover that preaching in the first instance is 'proclamation'.
+From this charge we discover that preaching in the first instance is 'proclamation' (kerugma).
 The New Testament word for a preacher is a 'herald' (kerux).
-When Jesus began his ministry, he came as a 'herald' with good news from God (Mark 1.14).
-The same word is found here in 2 Tim 4.2: "proclaim (keruxon). the message" Preachers have a message to deliver: it is not their message, but God's.
+When Jesus began his ministry, he came as a 'herald' with good news from God (Mark 1.14 where the verb, kerusso, is used).
+It is the same word found here in 2 Tim 4.2: "proclaim (keruxon). the message" Preachers have a message to deliver: it is not their message, but God's.
 As Ben Witherington has shown: "A herald in a city like Ephesus was a person who announced public auctions and sales, new taxes, the manumission of slaves, the beginning of public games, the orders of kings, and the onset of religious ceremonies...
 He came later to be called the 'town crier'.
 His role was simply that of announcer...
 The basic task of the herald was to publicly announce something to people who had not yet heard the news."

-According to the NRSV & REB Timothy was to "proclaim the message"; similarly, the GNB says that he was to "preach the message.
-Unfortunately the translation adopted by the NIV (as also the old RSV) is a little misleading: for the charge "preach the word" has led some to conclude that Timothy was to preach "the Word of God as found in Scripture" However, although the Greek word used (logos) literally means 'word', the reference it not to Scripture but to the "message" that preachers to proclaim; the news they have to share.
+According to the NRSV & REB Timothy was to "proclaim the message"; similarly, the GNB says that he was to "preach the message".
+Unfortunately the translation adopted by the NIV (as also the old RSV) is a little misleading: for the charge "preach the word" has led some to conclude that Timothy was to preach "the Word of God as found in Scripture".
+However, although the Greek word used (logos) literally means 'word', the reference it not to Scripture but to the "message" that preachers to proclaim; the news they have to share.
 For Christian preachers the news is about Jesus.
-Indeed, the other word frequently used in the New Testament for preaching is 'to share good news' (euagelizo).
+Indeed, the other word frequently used in the New Testament for preaching is 'to share good news' (euaggelizo).
+I find it significant that when Paul restates his charge to Timothy, he says "do the work of an evangelist" (2 Tim 4.5).
+The "message" or good news that preachers have to proclaim is Jesus, crucified and risen.